Qualify Now for Adult Incontinence Products

-Urge Incontinence - Or overactive bladder (OAB) occurs when sufferers have a strong impulse to urinate and simply cannot reach the toilet in time.
+Urge Incontinence – Also know as overactive bladder (OAB), this incontinence type occurs when sufferers have a strong impulse to urinate and simply cannot reach the toilet in time.
 This may be due to a condition such as diabetes or multiple sclerosis.

 Overflow Incontinence – This incontinence type is due to urine leakage caused by a weak bladder muscle or blockage when the bladder becomes too full, even though the person doesn’t experience the urge to urinate.

 Stress Incontinence – Stress incontinence is when suffers bladder leaks while laughing, sneezing, lifting heavy objects, and exercising due to pressure being placed on the bladder.

 Mixed Incontinence – Mixed incontinence only occurs when patients have more than one type of incontinence.

 There are a variety of causes that contribute to incontinence for people of all ages that are often due to a much larger condition.
 Factors that commonly lead to adult incontinence include:

 Overactive Bladder Muscles